 How do you measure your own success?

-I measure success by my happiness, quality of life, and project queue.
+I measure success by my happiness, quality of life, and an exciting project queue.

 How does success feel?

 Success feels like a new stepping stone for the next challenge.
-I basically see it as a huge ‘check!’ before seeking out a new opportunity to learn, improve and grow.
+I basically see it as a big check mark before seeking out my next opportunity to learn, improve and grow.